MintFaced/pixel-arcade/README.md

 PixelArcade — MintFace's 64-piece 1/1 NFT pixel-painting collection at https://pixelarcade.art.

 This repo is mid-conversion from vanilla HTML to Next.js.
-See **State** below.
+See **State** below..

 ## Stack